swagtop/bevy-flake/docs/config.md

 ### `targetEnvironment`

 Set environment variables for a specific target.
-Each attribute name will be fed into the creation of the rust toolchain, so if you want a target that is not included by default, just add it to the `targetEnvironment` set.
+Each attribute name will be fed into the creation of the Rust toolchain, so if you want a target that is not included by default, just add it to the `targetEnvironment` set.

 ```nix